-I leave thinking next time I come back I’ll leave time for all the Ottawa activities I’d still like to do – wander the museums I’ve never set foot in, sip coffee in cute locally run cafes, shoot down rapids on a raft on the Ottawa River – in sight of the Parliament Buildings, and perhaps even take a ride in a biplane.
+Ottawa.
+Canada’s Capital.
+The city I grew up in, have a soft spot for – and one of the few places in Canada where I’d happily live again.
+Every time I go back, I marvel at how vibrant the city has become, how much there is to do.
+When I leave Ottawa, I tell myself next time I come back, I’ll leave time for all the Ottawa activities I’d still like to do – wander the museums I’ve never set foot in, sip coffee in cute locally run cafes, shoot down rapids on a raft on the Ottawa River – in sight of the Parliament Buildings, and perhaps even take a ride in a biplane.

-On my last trip I packed as much as I could into two short days and offer these tips on 10 Ottawa activities – all of which will give you a good sense of the city.
+On my last Ottawa trip I packed as much as I could into two short days and offer these tips on 10 Ottawa activities – all of which will give you a good sense of the city.
 Perhaps you’ll end up like me, wanting more time in the city when it comes time to say goodbye.

 Ottawa Activities – Visit the Parliament Buildings and Parliament Hill

-At the very least plan to walk the grounds of Parliament Hill.
 Called “the political and cultural heart of Canada,” the Parliament Buildings were built in the Gothic revival style on a hill with a commanding view of the Ottawa River.

 Explore the Rideau Canal in Ottawa